French

 Some sources denote these weapons as having barrel lengths of 60 calibers, but an official French design sketch shows that the Model 1925 had an overall length of 2.007 m (79.0") or only 54 calibers.
 An analysis of the picture below of the Model 1933 confirms an overall length of about 54 calibers.

-A note on source material: Within the pages of "Battleship: Allied Battleships in World War II," the Model 1933 is listed as having three different muzzle velocities, three different values for the shell weight, two different maximum ranges and two different maximum elevations.
+A Note on Sources: Within the pages of "Battleship: Allied Battleships in World War II," the Model 1933 is listed as having three different muzzle velocities, three different values for the shell weight, two different maximum ranges and two different maximum elevations.
 Perhaps some of these are for different ammunition types, but, if so, there is no mention of it in the text.
 The data given below represents an attempt to rationalize these figures with those listed in "Naval Weapons of World War Two."

 Gun Characteristics